DesktopECHO/ika/lineageos/README.md

 and x86-64 native bridge metadata.

-Override the destination with `OUTPUT_DIR=/some/other/dir` if you want the bundles somewhere other than the ika repo root.
+Override the destination with `OUTPUT_DIR=/some/other/dir` if you want the bundles somewhere other than the Ika repository root.
 Signed target-files staging also uses `OUTPUT_DIR`, so point it at a filesystem with enough free space for the final signing and bundle extraction steps.

 To build only one architecture: